alex-ou/meltjs/README.md

 ```
 ## Why another JS framework
-Opal was created with the following three purposes:
+Melt was created with the following three purposes:
 ### Makes component design easier
-Opal supports two kinds of components: stateless function components and components with states
+Melt supports two kinds of components: stateless function components and components with states

 ### Enforces one way data flow
-In Opal, data only flows in one way.
+In Melt, data only flows in one way.
 In the view, if you want to change the model, actions have to be used to dispatch the data to the application's update method.
-After the model changes, Opal propagates the changes from the root component to the leaf ones.
+After the model changes, Melt propagates the changes from the root component to the leaf ones.
 This is to help maintain a predicable application state and improve the performance

 ### Provides two-way view rendering - JSX and templates
 On one hand, JSX allows you to describe the view using JavaScript, this makes it really flexible as you can utilize all the build-in JS language features, that's why a lot of developers like it.
-Opal uses virtual DOM to represent the DOM as well, and the `Opal.createElement` function used to create virtual elements is fully compatible with JSX.
+Melt uses virtual DOM to represent the DOM as well, and the `Melt.createElement` function used to create virtual elements is fully compatible with JSX.
 On the other hand, writing views using templates with some framework provided directives, e.g. `each`, `if`, `ref` etc, you will end up with very expressive and concise views.
 Consider the following example, with a glimpse, you can tell that it'll render into a list:

 ```html